-- Keep the interior and exterior of premises neat and tidy in accordance with the Lease.
-This includes removing any litter that may accumulate on the premises. - Store all excess parts, drums and other materials within a purpose built storage area located within the confines of the premises. - Ensure lawns and gardens are regularly maintained and free of weeds. - Ensure parking within leased premises only occurs in designated parking areas. - Designated Smoking Areas should be located within leased boundaries and appropriate bins should be provided.
-Jandakot Airport road verges are not to be utilised as a tenant's designated smoking area.
+- Keep the interior and exterior of your premises neat and tidy in accordance with your Lease Agreement.
+This includes removing any litter that may accumulate at your premises. - Store all excess parts, drums and other materials within a purpose built storage area located within the confines of your premises. - Ensure lawns and gardens are regularly maintained and free of weeds. - Ensure parking within leased premises only occurs in designated parking areas. - Designated Smoking Areas should be located within leased boundaries and appropriate butt bins should be provided.
+Jandakot Airport road verges are not be utilised as a tenant's designated smoking area.